micro-community/development/README.md

 	- Go Micro deals with inter-service communication
 	- Go Config deals with dynamic configuration
 	- Micro API is an API gateway for HTTP requests
-2. Start with a Go library, this is always our starting point, we want to solve for the developer in Go first.
+2. Start with a Go library/package, this is always our starting point, we want to solve for the developer in Go first.
-	- Define separate packages in the Go library for sub-scopes of the domain
+	- Define separate packages for sub-scopes of the domain
-	- Start with the interfaces that can then be implemented and be made pluggable
+	- Start with the high level interface that will be used.
+Implement it and make it pluggable
 3. Ship quickly and iterate, test the ideas with the community.
 	- Go Micro was being used 2 weeks after the first line of code was written.
 It was called something else back then.
 4. Encapsulate as a command/service in the Micro toolkit so that it solves the problem across all languages
 	- Go Micro is at the core of all the toolkit components for discovery and inter-service communication
-	- Go API is the basis for the Micro api
+	- go-micro/api is the basis for the Micro api
-	- Go Config will be turned into a dynamic config server with a gRPC or HTTP api
+	- go-micro/config will be turned into a dynamic config server with a gRPC or HTTP api
 5. Everything that we do focuses on simplifying the experience for the developer
 	- Provide a zero dependency default experience while being pluggable
 	- Abstract away cloud-native and distributed systems.
 Operations is a separate concern